UBC-MDS/DSCI532-Group16/doc/reflection-milestone3.md

 We have two other charts at the moment that bring to life two questions that were asked in the survey.
 There are four different filtering options in the form of a drop down for state, a range slider for age, and two checkbox filters for gender and self-employed status.

-All four filters are used as callbacks for the two charts and 1 map.
+All four filters are used as callbacks for the two charts and one map.
 The age, gender and self-employed filters are also used as callbacks for the map.

 ### App Strengths and Limitations